 Buying a house is the single largest investment you will ever make.
 Think about resale value, look for good locations, and how feasible it is to add features later.

 Walk around the block and see how other people live.
 Introduce yourself to the neighours and ask what it’s like to live in the neighbourhood.

 Get estimates on repairs or renovations.
 Get answers as to why the property was given up by the former owners.

 Buy Within Your Budget

 It’s easy to overspend especially when everyone seems to be encouraging you.
 An extra $2 a dayÂ may require sacrificing entertainment or other lifestyle choices.

 A certain amount of objectivity is required when house hunting.
 Try to stick to your needs/wants checklist and be realistic!

 Get a Home Inspection

 Never assume that because the home looks tidy and organized that all is well.
 All homes should be professionally inspected.
-Even condos and new homes may have issues with common areas or fit-and-finish that you need to be aware of.
+Even condos and new homes may have issues that you need to be aware of.